apache/samza/docs/learn/documentation/0.7.0/comparisons/mupd8.md

 MUPD8 executes all of its map/update processors inside a single JVM, using threads.
 This is memory-efficient, as the JVM memory overhead is shared across the threads.

-Samza uses a separate JVM for each stream processor container ([TaskRunner](../container/task-runner.html)).
+Samza uses a separate JVM for each [stream processor container](../container/samza-container.html).
 This has the disadvantage of using more memory compared to running multiple stream processing threads within a single JVM.
 However, the advantage is improved isolation between tasks, which can make them more reliable.

 ### Isolation